Europe

 Best Time to Visit Greece: Season-by-Season Guide

-Greece has an amazing and well-deserved reputation for being one of the sunniest countries on the planet, meaning there's little wonder why so many people holiday here.
-But, when is the best time to visit Greece based on weather and tourism seasons?
-What about the Greek islands?
+Greece has an amazing and well-deserved reputation for being one of the sunniest countries on the planet — little wonder why so many people holiday here.
+But when is the best time to visit Greece based on weather and tourism seasons?
+And what about the Greek islands specifically?

-In this guide, the SIMOVO team has taken the time to break down when they prefer to spend time in Greece the most, and when the best weather and crowd levels will be for your preferred type of holiday.
+In this guide, the SIMOVO team breaks down when they prefer to spend time in Greece the most, and when the best weather and crowd levels will be for your preferred type of holiday.

 Greece weather and travel seasons explained

-It's easy to assume that summer, in the northern hemisphere, is always going to be the best time of year to visit Greece.
-It's not an incorrect assumption by any means, but keep in mind Greece and its islands have a Mediterranean climate, which means the sun shines here most of the year - and when summer hits, it's extremely hot!
+It's easy to assume that summer in the northern hemisphere is always going to be the best time to visit Greece.
+It's not an incorrect assumption — but keep in mind that Greece and its islands have a Mediterranean climate, which means the sun shines here most of the year, and when summer hits, it's extremely hot.

-Travel experts (and the SIMOVO team) actually advise that the best time to visit Greece is somewhere between the middle of spring and the middle of fall.
-It's during this time when you're least likely to experience rainfall, and you also benefit from smaller crowds and milder weather if you choose April or October over, say, June or July.
+Travel experts and the SIMOVO team actually advise that the best time to visit Greece is somewhere between mid-spring and mid-autumn.
+It's during this time when you're least likely to experience rainfall, and you benefit from smaller crowds and milder weather if you choose April or October over June or July.

-The best time of year to travel to Greece will also depend on what you'd like to do here.
-If you're keen to go hiking across the mountains, then the milder months of the year are perfect.
-That said, summer is a great time to escape lowland heat if you're looking to explore the peaks.
+The best time to visit will also depend on what you'd like to do here.
+If you're keen to go hiking across the mountains, the milder months are ideal — though summer is also a great time to escape the lowland heat by heading to the peaks.

 Greece by season